About the committee

 Committee practices

-The committee's long-standing approach is that it operates on a non-partisan, apolitical and consensual basis to consider whether a bill complies with the five scrutiny principles.
-In cases where the committee has scrutiny concerns in relation to a bill the committee will often correspond with the responsible minister or sponsor seeking further explanation or clarification of the matter.
+The committee's long-standing approach is that it operates on a non-partisan and consensual basis to consider whether a bill complies with the five scrutiny principles.
+In cases where the committee has scrutiny concerns in relation to a bill the committee will often correspond with the responsible minister seeking further explanation or clarification of the matter.
+If the committee has not completed its inquiry into a bill due to a failure of a minister to respond to the committee’s concerns, standing order 24 enables any senator to ask the responsible minister for an explanation in the Chamber as to why the committee has not received a response.

 It is the committee's usual practice to table a Scrutiny Digest each sitting week of the Senate.
-The Digest contains the committee's scrutiny comments in relation to bills introduced in the previous sitting week as well as commentary on amendments to bills and certain explanatory material.
-The Digest also contains responses received in relation to matters that the committee has previously considered, as well as the committee's comments on these responses.
+The Digest contains the committee's scrutiny comments in relation to bills introduced in the previous sitting week and certain amendments to bills.
+The Digest also contains the committee's comments on ministerial responses received in relation to bills the committee has previously considered.
 The Digest is generally tabled in the Senate on the Wednesday afternoon of each sitting week and is available online after tabling.
+A searchable list of the committee’s assessment of this legislation is also published on the committee’s bill assessments page.

-The committee also undertakes private briefings and produces occasional reports on matters specifically referred by the Senate or other matters which may raise scrutiny concerns.
-The committee publishes, as well as an annual report summarising its work.
+The committee occasionally also undertakes private briefings and produces occasional reports on matters specifically referred by the Senate or other matters which may raise scrutiny concerns.
+The committee also publishes an annual report summarising its work.